 Our American Tribe has been split asunder, perhaps for all time, by obeisance to one or the other of two diametrically-opposed concepts that we, in our collective ignorance, do not realize have actually created in the past (and could continue to create) opportunities for unifying compromise within the American Tribe, compromise that once reconciled differences and provided the power that once illuminated our nation as well as nations beyond our borders.

 The Great Irony of the American Dream is that we have failed to understand the importance of the compromises required by the cornerstone concepts of our Democracy: Equality and Liberty.
 This failure is the Foundational Cause of our American Discontent because:

 Compromise is possible within a tribe because of the power of fraternity …

 … but compromise is not possible between two tribes when there are millions of individuals screaming back and forth at one another from their respective treetops.

-Becoming one tribe again, as we had been before 1996, may require nothing less than desperation born of devastation, but it also could be brought about by a unifying Savior.
-46 has told us that bringing differing American tribes together is why he ran for President, but 45’s insurrection and last summer’s violence against state and city governments have made it clear that reuniting Americans is a daunting challenge.
+Becoming one tribe again, as we had been before Ronald Reagan’s decision in 1987, may require nothing less than desperation born of devastation, but it also could be brought about by a unifying Savior.
+46 has told us that bringing differing American tribes together is why he ran for President, but 45’s insurrection and the summer of 2020’s violence against state and city governments have made it clear that reuniting Americans is a daunting challenge.